aws-solutions-library-samples/aws-insurancelake-infrastructure/README.md

 We use AWS Lambda and AWS Step Functions for orchestration and scheduling of ETL workloads.
 We then use AWS Glue with pySpark for ETL and data cataloging, Amazon DynamoDB for transformation persistence, Amazon Athena for interactive queries and analysis.
 We use various AWS services for logging, monitoring, security, authentication, authorization, notification, build, and deployment.

 **Note:** [AWS Lake Formation](https://aws.amazon.com/lake-formation/) is a service that makes it easy to set up a secure data lake in days.
 [Amazon QuickSight](https://aws.amazon.com/quicksight/) is a scalable, serverless, embeddable, machine learning-powered business intelligence (BI) service built for the cloud.
-These two services are not used in this solution.
+These two services are not used in this solution but can be added.

 ![Conceptual Data Lake](./resources/Aws-cdk-insurancelake-data_lake.png)